AKotov-dev/siteblocker/README.md

 Dependencies: iptables ipset bind-utils (host)

 SiteBlocker is a GUI for automatically building the rules of the iptables packet filter, which will turn an old computer with two network cards into a router.
-It can block sites from the blacklist, VPN, Torrent, messengers, etc. (The mode is "Web - surfing only").
+It can block sites from the blacklist, VPN, Torrent, messengers, etc. (the mode is "Web - surfing only").
 Additionally, there is a dictionary filtering method.

 It can be useful for parents to protect their children from unwanted content.
 Works on a schedule.